The Importance of Curriculum Change for Massage Therapy

 Current science suggests that the positive or negative influences people have in their sensory experience of pain are from alterations in the neuroimmune system.
 Nervous tissue is the only tissue in the body that can adapt and change quickly within the confines of a treatment session.

 Once a therapist embraces that the effects they have is through a complex interaction of the neuroimmune system and the context of the treatment environment, massage therapy becomes much more simplified, more powerful as a therapeutic tool and prevents unnecessary and unrealistic treatment plans that do not serve the best interests of those who seek our care and support.

 Research has shown that connective tissue cannot be altered for any length of time through manual techniques, and we shouldn’t want to alter it anyway.
+We cannot deform fascia and it cannot remain elongated with manual techniques, nor do we want to!
 There is also no plausible rationale for why a therapist would need to change tissue in order for someone to feel better.
+This doesn’t mean those slow stretching techniques don’t work, it means that massage is doing other wonderful things which explains the results we see and people feel.
 Here are a couple well researched articles worth the read that refutes fascia’s importance, here and here.